How a Mars bar revolutionized the cheese industry for small and medium cheese manufacturers

 In meeting these challenges, the original machine has steadily evolved, and ChocoMa introduced innovations in many areas while keeping the essential machine cost in line with the original, together with the original simplicity and robustness of operation.

-The cost-effectiveness of the machine speaks for itself, and the sustainable figure of 70+ units processed per minute is worth noticing.
+The machine’s cost-effectiveness speaks for itself, and the sustainable figure of 70+ units processed per minute is worth noticing.
 The interchangeable color options open new markets where a wide range of cheese types are instantly identifiable, lending them new marketing and branding opportunities even for the smaller Artisan cheese producer.